-Start with a walkthrough of your site.
-Note any hazards (e.g. rough terrain, slopes, traffic, wildlife, exposure to weather).
-Inform your volunteers of any hazards.
-Tell them what clothing or supplies they'll need to bring.
-Monitor the weather before your event and be ready to reschedule if the conditions are unsafe.
-Bring water and a first aid kit, and consider condition-specific safety (e.g. sunscreen).
-If your site is remote, be sure to have an emergency evacuation plan in place.
+Before the event, be sure to do a thorough walkthrough of your site.
+Note any potential hazards (such as rough terrain, steep slopes, traffic, wildlife, exposure to weather, etc.).
+Inform your volunteers of any hazards before the event, and tell them what clothing or supplies they'll need for day.
+Remember to monitor the weather leading up to the day of your event and be ready to reschedule if the weather conditions are unsafe.
+Consider bringing water, sunscreen, and a first aid kit to your event.
+If your site is remote, please be sure to make an emergency evacuation plan in advance.